 This consideration of the circumflex sign on the top ‘A’ is peculiar to the new inscriptions made in 1981.

-The circumflex marks used in the A-circumflex characters of the 1953 main inscriptions are in the form of a slanting brushstroke, which is also integrated with the letter ‘A’, but quite different and distinctive, with a thicker right end and a higher ending.
+The circumflex marks used in the A-circumflex characters of the 1953 main inscriptions are in the form of a slanting brushstroke, which is also integrated with the letter ‘A’, but quite different and distinctive, with a thicker and higher ending.

 Unreleased hypothetical font samples